timebertt/thesis-controller-sharding/content/40-design.md

 Once the sharder has detected a shard failure and acquired the shard lease as described in [@sec:des-membership], objects are reassigned immediately without performing a `drain` operation.
 If the shard eventually becomes ready again, objects can be assigned to it again once it acquires its lease just like when a new instance is added.
 A special case occurs when an instance failure is detected after initiating a `drain` operation.
-In this case, the sharder removes the `drain` label itself when updating the `shard` label to prevent performing the `drain` operation with the shard that the object is suppposed to be assigned to.
+In this case, the sharder removes the `drain` label by itself when updating the `shard` label to prevent performing the `drain` operation with the shard that the object is supposed to be assigned to.